-The following stereo recording mechanisms can cause problems:
+Export only supports mono G.729 files at present - so the following stereo recording mechanisms can cause problems:

 - CS1000 Duplicate Media Streaming

 - Communication Manager Passive IP recording

-- SIPrec recording
+- SIPREC recording

-If your system includes any of the above and you wish to export recordings, you must ensure that the RTP is encoded in G.711 rather than G.729a as it reaches the recorder.
-The recorder will then (by default) mix and compress these into the required mono G.729a format.
-You must not use the record.nevermix=true or acr.disablecompress=true property options as these result in stereo and/or G.711 recordings.
+If your system includes any of the above and you wish to export recordings, you must ensure all segments of a call recording are in mono by doing the following (as export does not support stereo recordings):

+- 1. Ensure that the RTP is encoded in G.711 rather than G.729a as it reaches the recorder. - 2.
+Set the Keep audio in stereo wherever possible setting on the General Setup > Server page on each recorder to No. - 3.
+You must not set the property acr.disablecompress=true